Bloodborne Review

 Your armor options are also very light and stylish.
 Which armor you pick has no effect on your weight or movement speed, so it's largely an aesthetic choice.
 When you take damage, your health will go down, but you will have a sort of temporary bar that fills back up when you hit enemies back.
 As long as they bleed from your attacks, you will gain your health back.

 This mechanic rewards a more forward and aggressive approach to combat.
 All this ties perfectly into the lore, wherein Gherman, your mentor and one of the first hunters, pioneered the offensive approach to beast hunting when they began growing in numbers.
 Oh, and your gun?
 You can parry with it.
 Just before you get hit by enemies, you can shoot your gun with R2 to cause them to fall so you can riposte them.
-Make sure you are locked on to them though or you may miss your shot.
+Make sure you are locked onto them, though, or you may miss your shot.

 Bloodborne, PS4, Review, Gameplay, Screenshots, NoobFeed

-For example, the Saw Cleaver, which is in the cover of Bloodborne, changes to a longer-ranged melee weapon and the Threaded Cane turns into a sort of Castlevania-like whip so you can feel like Alucard when playing this game.
+For example, the Saw Cleaver, which is in the cover of Bloodborne, changes to a longer-ranged melee weapon, and the Threaded Cane turns into a sort of Castlevania-like whip so you can feel like Alucard when playing this game.
 Also, these moves combo into each other fluidly.

-If you do an attack and then transform your weapon, you will do a unique transformation attack that does extra damage and you can keep comboing from there.
+If you do an attack and then transform your weapon, you will do a unique transformation attack that does extra damage, and you can keep comboing from there.
 Discovering combos is one of the most fun parts of Bloodborne.
 The way you play your weapon at the end of the game may look completely different from how you played it at the start.

-And that’s only to name a few.
+And that's only to name a few.
 The replay value of this game is very high because of how different your experience can be depending on what weapon you choose to go with.
-My personal favorite weapon is the Rakuyo which has a move set that practically has your character dancing while doing some insane damage.
+My favorite weapon is the Rakuyo, which has a move set that practically has your character dancing while doing some insane damage.

 Bloodborne, PS4, Review, Gameplay, Screenshots, NoobFeed

-During each boss fight and in certain areas, you will hear your ears will be blessed by grandiose orchestral music.
-The bosses and music are so well choreographed, that you may think the music is dynamic.
+During each boss fight, and in certain areas, you will hear your ears will be blessed by grandiose orchestral music.
+The bosses and music are so well choreographed that you may think the music is dynamic.
 When facing the Blood Starved Beast, hearing an asymmetric tune as it approaches you menacingly has got to be one of the scariest moments I have ever experienced in gaming.

 The visuals in Bloodborne are thematically perfect.
-The architecture, roads, people and their clothing represent the Victorian era, which is done very well.
+The architecture, roads, people, and clothing represent the Victorian era, which is done very well.
 The architecture is inspired by Prague, by the way.
 I found myself, in my many playthroughs of Bloodborne, to sometimes just stop and admire the visuals as they still hold up.

 The level design is also top-notch.
 Each area has a shortcut to the bosses, so they loop around.
 I found myself dumbfounded whenever my aimless running around led me to a certain door or elevator that took me right back to the start.
-All the events take place in one night and time progresses each time you beat a main boss.
+All the events take place in one night, and time progresses each time you beat a main boss.

 Bloodborne, PS4, Review, Gameplay, Screenshots, NoobFeed